p-nayak11/jenkins-pipeline-cicd/README.md

     - NOTE: Let sonar.web.port = 0.0.0.0 in `/opt/sonarqube/conf/sonar.properties`
 5. Once connected to SonarQube, setup a project Manually named **WebApp**.
 7. Create a Github token with the correct access scope for the project.
 Create a Jenkins credentials with the username and the token.
+8. Configure the SonarQube plug-in in Jenkins by creating a SonarQube Scanner named sonarqube installed from Maven Central
-8. Create a new pipeline project in Jenkins as a GithHub project.
+9. Create a new pipeline project in Jenkins as a GithHub project.
 Select trigger builds remotely with any arbitrary token.
 Select pipeline script and use the script in pipeline-script.txt.
     - NOTE: Modify the credentialsId in the Checkout Stage and the SonarQube password in the SonarQube Analysis Stage.
+10. **Build Now** on Jenkins to create the build directories in the VM.
-9. Create a DockerFile at the location `/var/lib/jenkins/workspace/HelloWorld` and use the script found in dockerfile.txt
+11. Create a DockerFile at the location `/var/lib/jenkins/workspace/HelloWorld` and use the script found in dockerfile.txt
-10. **Build Now** on Jenkins to launch the application at `http://<privateIP>:3000`

 ## Resources
 [Microsoft Learn Jenkins Pipeline](https://learn.microsoft.com/en-us/azure/developer/jenkins/pipeline-with-github-and-docker)